browserengineering/book/book/forms.md

 JavaScript instead of by the browser.
 In any case, both synchronous and asynchronous uses of forms are based on the same principles.

-[^ajax]: Asynchronous requests make for snappier, smoother, and
+[^ajax]: In the early 2000s, the adoption of asynchronous HTTP
-    responsive applications.
-In the early 2000s, the adoption of asynchronous HTTP requests sparked the wave of innovative new web applications called [Web 2.0][web20].
+    requests sparked the wave of innovative new web applications called [Web 2.0][web20].

 [web20]: https://en.wikipedia.org/wiki/Web_2.0